 Incurred but not reported claims is the sum of individual claims on membership certificates that have already occurred but notice has not been received by the Association as of reporting date.
 The Association computes the IBNR claims by getting the average number of days to settle the claim multiplied by the average actual claims paid during year.
 Estimation of basic contingent benefit reserves The Association estimates basic contingent benefit reserves for payment of claims or obligations computed on the basis of a prudent prospective actuarial valuation method.
 The assumptions used are based on the 17.5% of total contributions for the month of December each year.
 This is based on mortality, disability and morbidity rate assumptions.
-As of December 31, 2023 and 2022, the Association's basic contingent benefit reserves amounted to P64,796 and P123,506, respectively (see Note 9).
+As of December 31, 2024 and 2023, the Association's basic contingent benefit reserves amounted to ₱2,473 and ₱64,796, respectively (see Note 9).

-Estimation of credit life insurance reserves
+Estimation of optional benefit reserves

-Credit life insurance reserves pertain to unearned premium reserves.
+Optional benefit reserves pertain to unearned premium reserves.
 Premiums from short-duration insurance contracts are recognized as revenue over the period of the contracts using the 24th method.
-The portion of the premiums written that relate to the unexpired periods of the policies at reporting date are accounted for as credit life insurance reserves and presented as part of "Insurance contract liabilities" in the liabilities section of the statement of financial position.
-The change in the credit life insurance reserves is taken to profit or loss in the order that revenue is recognized over the period of risk.
+The portion of the premiums written that relate to the unexpired periods of the policies at reporting date are accounted for as optional benefit reserves and presented as part of "Insurance contract liabilities" in the liabilities section of the statement of financial position.
+The change in the optional benefit reserves is taken to profit or loss in the order that revenue is recognized over the period of risk.

-As of December 31, 2023 and 2022, the Association's credit life insurance reserves amounted to ₱154,230 and ₱162,269, respectively. (see Note 9).
+As of December 31, 2024 and 2023, the Association's optional benefit reserves amounted to ₱672,359 (CLIP: ₱163,651 and HAPI: ₱508,708) and ₱154,230, respectively. (see Note 9).